-In this joint course between Informatics and Sports Science, and in the sense of research-oriented teaching, students learn about current research projects of the BioRobotics Lab (Informatics) and the BioMotion Center (Sports Science) at the interface of interface of motor control and biomechanics of human movement.
+In this joint course between Informatics and Sports Science, and in the sense of research-oriented teaching, students learn about current research projects of the BioRobotics Lab (Informatics) and the BioMotion Center (Sports Science) at the interface of motor control and biomechanics of human movement.
 This research involves the use of latest motion capture technology, advanced analysis tools, and partly also assistive robotics technology.
-Students work in in teams (interdisplinary teams between students from different study programs are highly encouraged) to carry out motion capture experiments, analyze the results and present them in written and oral form.
+Students work in in teams (interdisciplinary teams between students from different study programs are highly encouraged) to carry out motion capture experiments, analyze the data and present the results in written and oral form.
 Depending on the specific project, these motion capture studies are either stand-alone studies just for this course or part of a larger research project at one of the organizing research groups.